GBaudino/RESTAPI_CRUD/README.md

 ### How to run?

-In order to run the code without problems, when cloning the repo, make sure it's inside the folder and then install the dependencies with a command in the console:
+In order to run the code without problems, when cloning the repo, make sure it's inside the folder and then install the dependencies (I recommend [reading](https://docs.python.org/3/tutorial/venv.html) how to create a virtual environment to isolate the dependencies of this project from your python environment) with a command in the console:

-**pip install -r requirements.txt**
+**python3 -m pip install -r requirements.txt**

 After installing the dependencies, you can run the server by executing the command in the console:

-**python -m uvicorn app:app --reload**
+**python3 -m uvicorn main:app --reload**

 ### How to use it?
 You can use an application for API testing and management or you can use the documentation built into the fastAPI framework.